-In 2017, investors spent more on the commercial office real estate in Berlin than any other city in Germany.
-With low rent and cost of living, the city attracts a number of young creatives as the number of people living here is growing by about 40,000 every year.
-The influx of young people is one of the main reasons why today, Berlin is considered to be a hub for fast-growing starts ups as well as big tech companies such as Apple, Google, and Facebook.
+In 2017, investors spent more on commercial real estate in Berlin than any other city in Germany.
+With low rent and cost of living, the city attracts young creatives as the number of people living here is growing by about 40,000 every year.
+The influx of young people is the main reasons why Berlin is considered to be a hub for starts ups as well as big tech companies such as Apple, Google, and Facebook.

 The high demand for commercial estate resulted in short supply of office spaces.
 In the first half of 2018, almost 329,00 sqm of office space was completed across all seven strongholds.
 However, the demand was a lot higher than this.
-Therefore, the number of completions should be significantly bigger next year with over 1.9 million sqm in the pipeline.
+The number of completions should be significantly bigger next year with over 1.9 million square meters in the pipeline.

-With the population growing and a thriving start-up culture, Berlin will continue to rise amongst other European cities.
+With the population growing and a thriving start-up culture, Berlin office design demand will continue to rise.
 Although its market is booming, the prices still have a lot of catching up to do with other cities like London and Paris.
 However, the city will keep changing at a fast pace and make the current investments pay off.